jubayerarefin/typeit/README.md

 TypeIt is the most versatile, user-friendly animated typing plugin on the planet.
 In simple use, it allows you to type single or multiple strings that break lines, delete & replace each other, and it even handles HTML tags &amp; entities.

-For more advanced, controlled typing effects, TypeIt comes with companion functions that can be chained to control your typing down to the smallest character, enabling you to type not just a few strings of text, but an entire narrative, with complete control over speed, characters, everything.
+For more advanced, controlled typing effects, TypeIt comes with companion functions that can be chained to control your typing down to the smallest character, enabling you to type not just a few strings of text, but an entire narrative, with complete control over speed, characters, line breaks, pausing, everything.

-### The Perks
+### Some Included Perks
 * Start typing only when your element is in the viewport.
 * Loop your string(s).
 * Features JavaScript fallback / SEO optimization option for your strings.
 * Multiple easy ways to set up & initialize.
-* Handle several unique instances on a single page.
+* Create several unique instances on a single page.
 * Handle HTML tags (including your custom classes, ID's, etc.) and entities with ease.
-* Includes companion functions that can be chained for fine tuning your typing.
+* Use companion functions to chain individual commands together for fine tuning your typing.
 * Supported by jQuery 1.8.0 or higher.
-* Lightweight. (< 5kb, single JavaScript file)
+* Lightweight. (< Xkb, single JavaScript file)

 ### Demos
 Checkout several demos and a sandbox where you can try it out at <a href="http://macarthur.me/typeit">macarthur.me/typeit</a>.